The Rosary

 Blessed Bartolo Longo says that “The Rosary is a seat, upon which Mary sits as teacher, to teach us the way by which we can attain life.”
 Our Lady invites us to accompany her on her blessed journey, sharing her most intimate joys, hopes, sorrows, and wonders with us.
 She welcomes us into her pure and sacrificial love.
 Pope Benedict XVI explains: “Through the rosary we allow ourselves to be guided by Mary, the model of faith, in meditating on the mysteries of Christ.
 Day after day she helps us to assimilate the Gospel, so that it gives a form to our life as a whole.”

-Meditative prayer takes practice, and it is natural to lose focus.
+Meditative prayer takes practice, and failing to focus is common.
 Even Saint Thérèse of Lisieux experiences frustrations: “I force myself in vain to meditate on the mysteries of the rosary; I don’t succeed in fixing my mind on them.
 For a long time I was desolate about this lack of devotion which astonished me, for I love the Blessed Virgin so much that it should be easy for me to recite in her honor prayers which are so pleasing to her.
 Now I am less desolate; I think that the Queen of Heaven, since she is my Mother, must see my good will and she is satisfied with it.”
 Saint Francis de Sales suggests: “If the heart wanders or is distracted, bring it back to the point quite gently and replace it tenderly in its Master’s presence.”
 Keep in mind, however, that the active form of meditative prayer may lead to the more passive gift of contemplative prayer.
 If the Holy Spirit brings you into a place of union with God where you lose track of the prayers in favor of gaining a profound truth, that is not a distraction; that is the goal.

 We will spend each week of this month reflecting on a different group of mysteries.
 Please share your tips for praying the Rosary and the blessings you receive from this devotion.

 Pope Leo XIII summarizes: “The Rosary is the most excellent form of prayer and the most efficacious means of attaining eternal life.
 It is the remedy for all our evils, the root of all our blessings.
 There is no more excellent way of praying.”
 The Dominican method of praying the Rosary is streamlined to enable the fruits to flourish without complication.
-However, the Church permits additional prayers and praises to encourage extended benefits and request specific petitions.
+However, the Church permits additional prayers and praises to extend the benefits and request specific petitions.
 For helpful information on how to pray the Rosary, please visit:

 Dominican Rosary Guide